 The Taxpayer Protection Pledge, sponsored by Americans for Tax Reform, is the best way for candidates to show their commitment to taxpayers

-WASHINGTON D.C. – Taxes are a prominent issue in Michigan, as voters demonstrated at the polls yesterday.
-Senatorial candidate Andrew Raczkowski and Congressional candidates Candice Miller (10th) and Thad McCotter (11th) won their respective primaries after signing the Taxpayer Protection Pledge.
+WASHINGTON D.C. – Taxes are a prominent issue in Kansas, as voters demonstrated at the polls yesterday.
+Congressional candidates Adam Taff (3rd) and Maike Warren (4th) won their respective primaries after signing the Taxpayer Protection Pledge.